visualspace/workflow-reference/js/index.rst

 Zepto
 ^^^^^
-Zepto is a minimalist JavaScript library for modern browsers with a largely jQuery_-compatible API.
+Zepto is a minimalist JavaScript library for modern browsers with a largely jQuery-compatible API.
 Because Zepto lacks support for Internet Explorer, it is much smaller and faster than jQuery while providing largely equivalent functionality.